neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 Check out the tutorials for actual working examples using the `Trainer` class.

-## Sparse Transfer Learning Example - Sentiment Analysis
+## Quick Start: Sparse Transfer Learning a Sentiment Analysis Model

 ### Overview

 Sparse Transfer is quite similiar to the typical transfer learing process used to train NLP models, where we fine-tune a pretrained checkpoint onto a smaller downstream dataset.
 With Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified checkpoint and maintain sparsity while the training process occurs.

-In this example, we will fine-tune a 90% pruned version of BERT ([available in SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Fmasked_language_modeling%2Fobert-base%2Fpytorch%2Fhuggingface%2Fwikipedia_bookcorpus%2Fpruned90-none)) onto SST2.
+In this example, we will fine-tune a [90% pruned version of BERT](https://sparsezoo.neuralmagic.com/models/nlp%2Fmasked_language_modeling%2Fobert-base%2Fpytorch%2Fhuggingface%2Fwikipedia_bookcorpus%2Fpruned90-none) onto SST2.

 ### Dense Teacher Creation